Summer Registration Information

 - Institutional Academic Scholarships: Awards such as the Trustee, Presidential, True Blue, and Transfer Promise Scholarship cannot be used in the summer semester.
 Other institutional scholarships may also only be used in the fall or spring terms only.

 - Tennessee Hope Lottery Scholarship: This award and the corresponding Aspire/GAMS supplements can be used for eligible students in the summer, provided a student is enrolled in at least 6 credit hours.
 The amount is prorated depending on the number of hours taken, up to 12 hours for the full award.
-Summer hours do count towards the overall attempted hours used for Hope Scholarship eligibility, even if you take less than 6 credit hours and the scholarship is not used.
 See more about it on our website here:https://mtsu.edu/financial-aid/scholarships/tels.php.

 Graduate students may use federal direct student loans if they are enrolled in at least 5 credit hours that are CPoS eligible and if they have eligibility left from the fall and spring terms.
 There are annual federal loan limits for graduate students that may have been met already, contact the MT One Stop to check on your availability.
 Private/alternative loans can be used in the summer, as can Federal PLUS Loans for graduate students.